Rath2601/JAVA_CORE/collection/01_core_foundations.md

 3. Custom Class Rules
 * The exact same principles above apply to custom classes when stored in these collections.
-* Reference Check Shortcut: When overriding equals() to implement value equality, the very first step should always be a reference check (this == obj).
+* when overriding equals() first to check (this == obj).
 If references match, it instantly returns true, skipping expensive field-by-field comparisons

 ---
 ### **Comparable & Comparator**